PePoDev/digital-garden/src/site/notes/Knowledge/Information Technology/Cloud/Google Cloud/IAM.md

 {"dg-publish":true,"permalink":"/knowledge/information-technology/cloud/google-cloud/iam/","dgPassFrontmatter":true}
 ---

-## Type of IAM Role
+## Overview
+- Identity
+	- Google account
+	- Service account
+	- Google Group
+	- Google Workspace domain
+	- Google Identity domain
+	- All authenticated users
+	- All users
+- Roles
 	- Basic
 		- Viewer, Editor, Owner, and Billing Admin
 	- Predefined
 		- Compute Admin, Network Admin and etc.
 	- Custom
 		- Need to manage the permissions that define the custom role you have
 		- Custom roles can only be applied to either the project level and organized level
+- Condition
+	- Specified using Common Expression Language (CEL)

 > [!Note]
 > It can take up to 80 seconds for such a change to take effect as it propagates.
 Read more about Google Cloud IAM in the Google Cloud IAMResource Documentation, [Frequently asked questions](https://cloud.google.com/iam/docs/faq).